-Pressure ulcers or bed sores as they are commonly known, is an injury that occurs when skin is subjected to pressure or friction causing lack of blood to this area.
+Pressure ulcers are also commonly known as bed sores.
+They are injuries that occur when skin is subjected to pressure or friction, causing lack of blood supply to this area.
 They can range in severity from patches of discoloured skin to open wounds that expose the underlying bone or muscle.
 They can also be referred to as:

 - pressure sores

 - pressure damage

 How do pressure ulcers develop?

 Pressure ulcers occur when a large amount of pressure is applied to an area of skin over a short period of time.
 However they can also occur when less pressure is applied over a prolonged period.